tasmota/docs/docs/Tasmota-IR.md

-The default Tasmota firmware variants include support for IR send/receive for a limited set of protocols (see [IR Remote](Commands#ir-remote)).
+The default Tasmota firmware variants include support for IR send/receive for a limited set of protocols (see [IR Remote commands](Commands#ir-remote)).

 Tasmota uses the [IRremoteESP8266 library](https://github.com/crankyoldgit/IRremoteESP8266) that supports numerous protocols.
 Each protocol consumes some memory, especially air conditioner protocols (up to 81k of flash size).
 Also, every protocol included increases the time to decode the IR signal.